maybleMyers/pusa/PusaV1/README.md

 ```

 ### Training
 After prepraring the dataset, you can start training.
 We provide a sample script `train.sh` for multi-GPU training on a single node using `deepspeed` and Lora.
-The training pipeline is based on [DiffySynth-Studio](https://github.com/modelscope/DiffSynth-Studio/tree/3edf3583b1f08944cee837b94d9f84d669c2729c/examples/wanvideo), you may check for more info.

 You can find the content in `examples/pusavideo/train.sh` and modify the paths and parameters as needed.
 Finally, run the script from the `PusaV1` directory:
 ```shell